-Having shown how the change in the vote share is related to the full set of technology indicators, we turn to the more parsimonious specification given by equation (1).
-Table 3 presents a number of variants of this model.
-The models are estimated by weighted least squares, using as a weight the county's population in 2000.
-As a point of departure the model in column 1 regresses the 2000-2004 change in the Republican 2-party vote share on indicators for use of touch-screen voting in 2004 and 2000, with only state dummies.
+estimated by weighted least squares, using as a weight the county's population in 2000.
+As a point of departure the model in column 1 regresses the 2000-2004 change in the Republican two-party vote share on indicators for use of touch-screen voting in 2004 and 2000, with only state dummies.
 The coefficients show a significant negative impact of DRE use on the growth in the Republican vote share.
-The model in column 2 adds controls for the Republican and third party vote shares in the county in the 1992, 1996, and 2000 federal elections.
-These lagged vote outcomes - particularly the third-party vote share measures - are very strong predictors of the changes in Republican support between 2000 and 2004.
+The model in column 2 adds controls for the Republican and third-party vote shares in the county in the 1992, 1996, and 2000 federal elections.
+These lagged vote outcomes-particularly the third-party vote share measures-are very strong predictors of the changes in Republican support between 2000 and 2004.
 The addition of these controls leads to a positive, although imprecise, DRE coefficient for 2004, and a negative one for 2000.

-In column 3 we present our most complete specification, which includes the lagged vote share variables, state effects, and a total of 8 other county-level control variables, all measured in the 2000 Census: percent black, percent Hispanic, percent with a college degree, percent in the military, percent religious adherents, percent working in agriculture, mean personal income, and county population.
+In column 3 we present our most complete specification, which includes the lagged vote share variables, state effects, and a total of eight other county-level control variables, all measured in the 2000 Census: percent black, percent Hispanic, percent with a college degree, percent in the military, percent religious adherents, percent working in agriculture, mean personal income, and county population.
 The addition of these extra controls leads to a very slight increase in the estimated size of the DRE coefficient.
-The estimated coefficients imply that use of touch-screen technology in 2004 was associated with a 0.25 percentage point higher Republican share of the 2-party vote.
+The estimated coefficients imply that use of touch-screen technology in 2004 was associated with a 0.25-percentage-point higher Republican share of the two-party vote.
 The estimate is statistically significant at conventional levels.
-The corresponding coefficient for 2000 is close to zero, although we cannot reject that the effects in 2000 and 2004 are "equal and opposite" (i.e., that $\beta_1 = -\beta_2$ ) at conventional significance levels.
+The corresponding coefficient for 2000 is close to 0, although we cannot reject that the effects in 2000 and 2004 are "equal and opposite" (in other words, that $\beta_1 = -\beta_2$ ) at conventional significance levels.